 With 39.7 million people driving around the U.S., it should be no surprise that auto accidents were bound to happen.
 Independence Day weekend is considered one of the most dangerous holidays to drive.

 According to the Insurance Institute for Highway Safety (IIHS), an average of 307 lives are lost in motor vehicle accidents on Independence Day.
 The IIHS studied traffic fatalities between 2010 and 2014 to determine the top 10 days with the most accident fatalities; July 4 was the deadliest, while July 5 was the 6th deadliest day during the time period analyzed.

 According to the analysis completed by the IIHS, July 4 was especially dangerous for motorcyclists.
 On average, 26 motorcyclist deaths occur during the holiday weekend.
 For comparison, the daily average between 2010 and 2014 was 12.1.

 Alcohol was the number one cause of these fatalities.
 About 47% of the deaths during Independence Day weekend were caused by drunk drivers.

-In Broward County, an estimated 509 crashes were reported during the Independence Day weekend in 2016.
-According to the Florida Department of Highway Safety & Motor Vehicles, 192 crashes led to injuries, and 4 were fatal incidents.
-The number of crashes was greater than those reported in 2015, when 457 car accidents were reported during the same time period.
+In Broward County, an estimated 279 crashes were reported during the Independence Day weekend in 2017.
+According to the Florida Department of Highway Safety & Motor Vehicles, 108 crashes led to injuries, and although 0 were fatal incidents, 10 lead to total incapacitating injuries.
+The number of crashes was lower than those reported in 2016 when 292 car accidents were reported during the same time period.

-Additionally, the number of crashes during the Independence Day holiday weekend in 2014 was lower than the most recent years.
-In 2014, only one fatal accident was reported during the 4th of July holiday weekend.
+Additionally, the number of crashes during the Independence Day holiday weekend in 2015 was lower than in the most recent years.
+In 2015, only three fatal accidents were reported during the 4th of July holiday weekend.